-3.3.2 Policy
+Water policy 3.3

-Coordination of different administrative sectors
+3.3.1 Coordination of different administrative sectors

 The storage of water in the lower parts of The Netherlands will put heavy demands on the surface.
-The 4th National Plan of water management policy V&W (1998, stressing environment), and its most recent successor 'Anders omgaan met water' V&W (2000) (stressing security) marked a change from the accent on a clean to a secure environment, as did the 4th National Plan of environmental policy VROM (2001) compared with its predecessors.
+The 4th National Plan of water management policy V&W (1998, stressing environment), and its successor 'Anders omgaan met water' V&W (2000) (stressing security) marked a change from the accent on a clean to a secure environment, as did the 4th National Plan of environmental policy VROM (2001) compared with its predecessors.
 Several floods in The Netherlands and elsewhere in Europe have focused the attention on global warming and water management.
 The future problems and proposed solutions are summarised in the figures below.
 Storage is a central item in reducing the risks for lowlands.